Poagao's Journal

 Sep 12 2004

 It seems like it’s been raining forever.
 Somehow a tropical storm formed right over the island over the past few days, sneaking right past all the weather people.
 The river’s swollen up to typhoon levels, and more reports of people being buried in mudslides are coming in.
-I heard that Taoyuan finally got their water supply back, despite Annette Lu’s going down there during the water shortage and getting her hair cut, washed and dyed.
+I heard that Taoyuan finally got their water supply back.

 I caught a taxi into town last night.
 I didn’t want to bother with walking to and from the MRT in the downpour, and also, I must admit, I didn’t want to dilute the feeling of being in 1937.
-You see, I’d put on baggy gray suit and worn fedora, packed up my trumpet in its battered 20-year-old case, and set out for a gig with a jug band in Taipei’s eastern district.
+You see, I’d put on baggy gray suit and worn fedora, packed up my trumpet in its battered 20-year-old case, and set out for a gig with a jug band, the Muddy Basin Ramblers, in Taipei’s eastern district.
 Taking the MRT just would have seemed too incongruous.
-For my ride I would have preferred a Phaeton, but the battered old Yuelong cab, equipped with a suitably laconic cabbie, was good enough.
+For my ride I would have preferred a Phaeton, but the battered old Yulong cab, helmed by a suitably laconic cabbie, did just fine.
 The rain fit right in as well.

-The other members of the band were in the conspicuously un-green Green Room at Corbett’s place.
-Turns out Corbett had graciously served them dinner, which is something I’m sorry I missed.
-Count Sandman was wearing a nice longcoat with velvet collar and cuffs, while Dave wore his customary suspenders.
-Will had two tuxes, one white and one black, one for each set, and Tim wore solid black with a crossword tie.
+The other Ramblers were in the conspicuously un-green Green Room at Corbett Wall’s place, The Living Room.
+Turns out Corbett had graciously served them dinner, which I was sorry to have missed.
+Count Sandman was wearing a long coat with velvet collar and cuffs, while David wore his customary suspenders.
+Slim had two tuxes, one white and one black, one for each set, and Thumper wore solid black with a crossword tie.
 We went over some last minute rearrangements while Dana got ready to open for us.

 I was expecting a small crowd due to the inclement weather, but the place filled up pretty quickly.
-Dana’s really talented and has a great voice.
-Sandy played along for part of it on his new penny whistle.
+Dana is really talented and has a great voice.
+Sandman played along for part of it on his new penny whistle.

-I took a picture of the crowd right as we took a break after the first set.
 Shirzi was in attendance, and supplied me with some Chu-hai.
 After the free drinks the band got, combined with the Japanese Soju, I was feeling a lot looser when we started up the second set.
 Unfortunately, a few people that I knew had left during the break, but others came crowding in.
 Corbett was setting out more chairs, and people were sitting on the floor down in front.
-“There’s going to be some dancing going on, I can feel it,” Will had said during the break, and he wasn’t wrong.
+“There’s going to be some dancing going on, I can feel it,” Slim had said during the break, and he wasn’t wrong.
 I got used to playing up into the mike, especially when I was using a mute.
 Dana was playing along with us on this set, which made the stage even more crowded.
-I was sandwiched between Sandy and Connor, and I kept accidentally hitting Dana’s head.
+I was sandwiched between Sandy and Conor, and I kept accidentally hitting Dana’s head.

 Nonetheless, I got a lot more into the music during the second set, as I knew more or less what was going on.
 Many of the arrangements and plans we’d made went right out the window, but what we did instead worked just as well.
-The dancing got a little out of hand at some points, but I didn’t particularly mind myself.
+The dancing got a little crazy at some points, but I didn’t particularly mind.

 posted by Poagao at 11:13 am